hpssjellis/javascript-iota-workshop/README.md

 Simple examples to help a developer work through interacting with the IOTA network.

+Latest by Jeremy Ellis

+simplified the examples and added a gitpod for using the originals

 my gitpod snapshot at

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#snapshot/be86cc59-7b7b-49f5-893a-761e0d964ba8)